Written by Jayanth Gummaraju June 26, 2019

 These trends have resulted in several challenges listed below for securing access to corporate data – the common theme is the inability to accurately attest to the trustworthiness of the requestor for allowing or denying access to sensitive corporate data.

-3) Security tools galore: An average enterprise deploys more than 70 security tools today.
-These disparate tools span several aspects of security such as network security (VPNs, Firewalls), application security (WAFs, Vulnerability management), user identity management (IAM), endpoint security (EDRs) and device management (MDMs).
+In 2020, the average enterprise deployed more than 76 security tools.
+A significant jump from 2018 and 2019 numbers when enterprises were deploying at least 45 tools on average.
+These disparate tools span several aspects of security such as network security (VPNs, firewalls), application security (WAFs, vulnerability management), user identity management (IAM), endpoint security (EDRs) and device management (MDMs).
 Although several such tools should affect access decisions for sensitive corporate resources, they are deployed in their own silos and it’s very difficult to bring them together to make real-time access decisions.

 Recent attempts to solve this problem have focused on providing conditional or contextual access by combining user and device factors to provide a more secure authentication.
 But unfortunately, these “bigger padlock on the front-door” approaches address only a small part of the problem and leave behind gaping security holes.
 Most of the data breaches today are due to insider threats that are post-login: privilege escalation/abuse, token reuse, misconfigured and exposed servers, and vulnerable applications/APIs are a few examples of access-related threats that are just not addressed by such frameworks.